pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 ### Calling create\_provision\_request From a Service Item Definition

 One of the most common uses for calling $evm.execute('create\_provision\_request') is from a Service Catalog Item definition.

 When we create a new a Service Catalog Item, we select from a drop-down list of available Catalog Item Types.
 This lists the defined Provider Types, but also an additional type of _Generic_.
-If we define a Catalog Item using a Provider Type, we pre-configure the Provisioning Dialog options, just ad we would if we were provisioning the request intercativelt.
-This also includes the _Number of VMs (:number\_of\_vms)_ option, and this cannot be changed once the Service Catalog Item is ordered.
+If we define a Catalog Item using a Provider Type, we pre-configure the Provisioning Dialog options, just as we would if we were provisioning the request interactively.
+This also includes the _Number of VMs_ (:number\_of\_vms) option, and this cannot be changed once the Service Catalog Item is ordered.

 If we wish to be able to dynamically select the number of VMs when we order a service, we must use the _Generic_ Catalog Item Type, and call our own Automate Method that creates the provision request on-the-fly using $evm.execute('create\_provision\_request').
 This can include an updated _number\_of\_vms_ as an arg2 value.